 It so happened while we were going through the laborious procedure of saying goodnight to everyone that Miss Rathbone and Steve got up to go also, and, sure enough, Miss Evans too.

-So now for some mysterious reason we had to wait until this latter group said goodnight to everyone.
+So now we had to wait until this latter group said goodnight to everyone.
 I lit up another cigarette, one of my Pall Malls this time, even though my lungs and throat were still scorched and befogged from that French cigarette.

 Frank came over to me.

 “You got my card, right?”

 “I appreciated how you didn’t walk out in the middle of my song.”